sjbennett123/scottjbennett/content/toee/notes.md

 Marta came and talked to us about their strange family customs.
 Marta gave us the third of the teeth and asked me not to touch the tooth.
 I really hate how this woman talks to me but I guess that's the price that I pay for my weakness with Frank my nemesis.

 I spoke to Galahad about my weaknesses in not protecting the party from Scrying and other magical spells.
+Galahad was pretty upset.
+Elmo was spoken to by

+Fezin came and talked to us about a ghost tree.
+When our need is greatest we will need to plant the ghost tree.

 ## February 8, 2024